80 terms defined

-A/B testing, also known as split testing, is a method of comparing two versions of a webpage, app, or other content to determine which one performs better.
+A/B testing, also known as split testing, is a method of comparing two versions of a webpage, advertisement, email, social media post, or other digital content to determine which one performs better.

-Audience targeting is the process of identifying and selecting specific groups of people for your content or ads based on demographics, interests, and behaviors.
+Audience targeting is the practice of identifying and reaching specific groups of people who are most likely to be interested in your products, services, or content.

-A boosted post is a social media post that you pay to promote to a larger audience beyond your existing followers, turning an organic post into a paid ad.
+A boosted post is a social media post that you pay to promote so it reaches a larger audience than it would organically.

 A brand ambassador is a person who represents and promotes a brand's products or services to their network, building awareness and trust through authentic advocacy.